 6. Spend the Evening at a Fine Dining Restaurant

-For a more “upmarket” foodie experience, check out some of the fine dining restaurants scattered across Queenstown and countryside.
+For a more “upmarket” foodie experience, check out some of the fine dining restaurants scattered across Queenstown and the countryside.
 For town centre fine dining, enjoy the rustic ambience and Kiwi-style cuisine of The Bunker.
 This back-alley restaurant offers an intimate dining experience besides a crackling log fire.
 The restaurant specialises in game meats, red meats and local produce.
 For those wanting to escape the busy town, make a special trip to the Amisfield Winery & Bistro for its award-winning wines and their “Trust the Chef” degustation menu.
 For more recommendations, see our 10 Best Fine Dining Restaurants in Queenstown.

-7. Go on a Progressive Dinner Tour
+7. Go On a Progressive Dinner Tour

 Don’t just go out for dinner.
-Make it an experience on the Progressive Dinner Tour with Alpine Wine Tours.
-Start the evening with your fellow foodies trying sparkling wine, craft beer and food-pairings overlooking the Shotover River.
+Make it a foodie experience on the Progressive Dinner Tour with Alpine Wine Tours.
+Start the evening with your fellow foodies trying sparkling wine, craft beer and food pairings overlooking the Shotover River.
 Then you’ll embark on a scenic journey to the Gibbston Valley for wine tasting and your main meal of the night.
 Wrap up the evening with dessert in Arrowtown by a roaring fire.
 The experience includes all the food and tastings.
 Find out more about the Progressive Dinner Tour on Viator and Tripadvisor.
 See more luxurious experiences like this in the 10 Best Luxury Experiences in Queenstown.

 8. Browse the Local Farmers’ Market